SRGSSR/playsrg-playfff/docs/README.md

 * `UPDATE_CHECK_DISABLED` (optional, boolean): Disable checking if a recommended or required update is available, if set to `true`.
 If not set, defaults is `false`.
 * `RTS_RECOMMENDATION_USED` (optional, boolean): Use RTS recommendation engine (RE) in usages validated by the BU, if set to `true`.
 Otherwise, use default RE.
 If not set, defaults is `true`.
 * `SRF_RECOMMENDATION_USED` (optional, boolean): Use SRF recommendation engine (RE) in usages validated by the BU, if set to `true`.
 Otherwise, use default RE.
 If not set, defaults is `true`.
+* `ASCENDING_EPISODES_MAX` (optional, integer): max episodes for a show to be considered as a podcast with ascending published date.
+If not set, defaults is `25`.

 ## API
  * `urn` (string): an unique identifier.